cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 ## Referencing Shared Items

-Shared items are stored in the shared item table of the Current Set.
+Shared items are stored in the shared item table of the active set.

 The shared data items are referenced by using the reference data items in {{tab-shared}}.
 When reconstructing the original data item, such a